foxBMS/foxBMS-documentation/doc/sphinx/software/modules/bmsctrl/bmsctrl.rst

 .. highlight:: C

-BMS Control (|bmsctrl module|) handles requests of superior control units (e.g., via CAN reception) and checks for limits of voltage, current and temperature and monitors correct can timing.
+BMScontrol (|bmsctrl module|) handles requests of superior control units (e.g., via CAN messages) and checks for limits of voltage, current and temperature and monitors correct CAN timing.

 .. ignore .. sectnum::

-.. contents:: Table Of Contents

 Structure
 ~~~~~~~~~